-Who runs Berkshire United Way and how is it funded?
+Who runs Berkshire United Way?

 Berkshire United Way is governed by a volunteer board of directors.
-The directors, all of whom live or work in Berkshire County, develop policy and hire the CEO.
+The directors — all of whom live or work in Berkshire County — develop policy and hire the CEO.
 The CEO oversees staff and is responsible for day-to-day operations and management.

-Why look to Berkshire United Way to invest my donation?
+Why give to Berkshire United Way?

 How much should I give?